 The LRBC includes:

 - A hands-on workshop led by your B2C Commerce functional architect

 - Materials and processes to prepare for the site’s launch and to set up the storefront

 - Training for how to assemble merchandising production data

-Your technical solution designer can offer guidance on custom implementations.
+Your architect can offer guidance on custom implementations.